DukiChoi/dukichoi.github.io/index.md

 # Byungkeun Choi

-**Byungkeun Choi ** He is Korean dude who will win his name for himself.

-He plays League of legends as many Koreans do... which makes him lose his control of temper.
-That game should fail for all human being from a utilitarian point of view.
+** Byungkeun Choi ** is a Korean guy who will make a name for himself.
+He plays League of Legends, like many Koreans, which often causes him to lose his temper.
+From a utilitarian point of view, that game deserves to fail for the sake of all humanity."